-Corbin Ball identifies several trends in meeting tech to watch out for in 2016—from wearables to event intelligence.
+Corbin Ball identifies several trends in meeting tech—from wearables to event intelligence.

 In this shakedown, we asked Guy Young with Uniworld River Cruises about the state of sustainable cruising in our industry and what initiatives Uniworld is taking to meet these efforts.